Benedictteo05/OSA_notes/Operating Systems & Administration/L3 - Computer Organization.md

 	- Device
 	- Address Bus
 	- Data Bus
 - The control unit decodes stored instructions and the ALU executes them.
-The primary (ex)
+The primary (executable) memory is used to store the program and data that are operated on by the CPU.
+The devices are used for input, output, communications and storage.
+The bus interconnections and the CPU, primary memory and devices.

 ### Central Processing Unit
 - The CPU is the brain of the computer